waWanjohi/postarr/README.md

 # postarr
-A simple blog app in django.
+A blogging app in django.
 [link to the app](http://djempy.pythonanywhere.com)